yasinak/AIBChallenge/README.md

 # AIBChallenge

-This project has the ambition to show a 5 day weather forecast, in the challenge context ask by AIB.
+This project has the ambition to show a 5 day weather forecast, in the assessment context ask by AIB.

 ## Prerequisite
 You need to install the last Xcode from Apple Store.